 - The state of ocean freight visibility and how lacking visibility adds to freight spend.

-- The benefits of increased ocean freight visibility.
+- The benefits of increased global ocean freight visibility.

 - Advanced functions capable through data-driven measures that influence supply chain efficiency.